Polkadot-Blockchain-Academy/spv-bridge-assignment/README.md

 ## The Bridge Spec

-Major TODO here.
+Major TODO here - My sketch so far is in [BridgeInterface.sol](./BridgeInterface.sol).
 Basically we want staked users to be able to submit new headers.
+Actually, do they need to be staked if the source chain is PoW?
 The contract should have a challenge period during which challenges can result in slashed stake, details tbd.
-The contract should track forks near the tip.
+The contract should track forks near the tip - maybe an incentive to manually prune old forks.
 Contract should store all header hashes back to some starting point.
 Does it need to track all headers?